 Tending Your Strawberry Garden

 I’m not by any means an expert gardener and freely admit that the success of my strawberry patch is due to the Denver climate.
 I also did some research when we first planted the garden (thanks to my local library!) and learned how deep to plant, and how to ensure continued health of the patch such as taking care of the daughter plants (like thinning them out and gifting to friends so they can grow their own strawberry gardens).

 Here’s an in-depth article that outlines… well everything you could think of regarding growing lots of yummy strawberries… including tips and basic information.
 We also stumbled across this Guide to Growing Strawberries that you might find helpful.

 What the books didn’t teach me, and I had to figure out for myself, was how to deal with the biggest garden pest in town — those dang squirrels!
-While nothing short of exterminating all squirrels* will be a perfect solution, I’ve found the following to be a HUGE help.
+While nothing short of exterminating all squirrels* will be a perfect solution, I’ve found the following tips to be a HUGE help.

 My large patch produces enough berries for my family, my friends, and the squirrels and birds.